LAS-OVCDEI Inclusive Pedagogy Certificate Spring 2024

 • Constructing inclusive syllabi, assignments, and classroom policies

-• Strategies for managing classroom conflict and teaching difficult or socially complex issues
+• Managing classroom conflict and teaching difficult or socially complex issues

 Format

-The course consists of weekly online modules, 4 in-person workshops beginning Spring Semester 2024, and bi-weekly discussions on Fridays from 10-1 p.m.
+The course consists of weekly online modules, four in-person workshops, and biweekly discussions on Fridays from 10 a.m.-1 p.m.
 Lunch will be provided.
 The program is open to all faculty, specialized faculty, and instructors.

-Participants receive a 1-course buy-out in Spring 2024 to attend the hybrid course where they will design or revise syllabi or course materials to be taught AY24-25.
+Participants receive a 1-course buy-out to attend the hybrid course where they will design or revise syllabi or course materials to be taught during the following academic year.
 Participants will also be expected to participate in the program’s assessment.
 Books, instructional materials, and long-term access to online resources will be provided.
 Participants will be enrolled in an inclusive pedagogy learning community and receive a digital certificate for completing the course.

 Departments will receive $8K per participating faculty/instructor.